Gbertaz/JDI_MIP_Display/README.md

 These displays are readable under direct sunlight because are reflective.
 They also require less power because in bright environments they don't need a backlight!
 However if you want to use them in the dark as well you would need a display with a backlight panel (like the model **LPM027M128C** or **LPM013M126C**).

 There is also a different kind of display lighting produced by Azumo: they apply a special thin and transparent film to the front.
 Check out all the [Azumo displays](https://www.azumotech.com/products/).
-Some of them are based on Sharp displays, others on JDI display.
+Some of them are based on Sharp display, others on JDI display.
 [This](https://www.azumotech.com/products/2-7-color-display-12380-06/) is the exact display which I bought and used to test the library.

 Based on [Tadayuki Okamoto's library](https://os.mbed.com/users/KURETA90/code/ColorMemLCD/).